SUPLA/api-client-php/docs/Api/DirectLinksApi.md

 # Supla\ApiClient\DirectLinksApi

-Supla API Client

-All URIs are relative to https://svr107.supla.org/api/v3, except if the operation defines another base path.
+All URIs are relative to `https://YOUR_SUPLA_SERVER/api/v3`, except if the operation defines another base path.

 | Method | HTTP request | Description |
 | ------------- | ------------- | ------------- |